yachoukh/MCW-Line-of-business-application-migration/Hands-on lab/HOL step-by step - Line-of-business application migration.md

     ![Screenshot of Hyper-V Manager on the SmartHotelHost, showing 4 VMs: smarthotelSQL1, smarthotelweb1, smarthotelweb2 and UbuntuWAF.](Images/Exercise1/hyperv-vm-list.png)

-Before deploying the Azure Migrate appliance virtual machine, we need to create a network switch that it will use to communicate with the Hyper-V host.
-We could use the existing switch used by the SmartHotel VMs, but since the Azure Migrate appliance does not need to communicate with the SmartHotel VMs directly, we will protect our application environment by creating a separate switch.
+Before deploying the Azure Migrate appliance virtual machine, you need to create a network switch that it will use to communicate with the Hyper-V host.
+You could use the existing switch used by the SmartHotel VMs, but since the Azure Migrate appliance does not need to communicate with the SmartHotel VMs directly, you will protect the application environment by creating a separate switch.

-6. In Hyper-V Manager, under 'Actions', click **Virtual Switch Manager** to open the Virtual Switch Manager.
+1. In Hyper-V Manager, under 'Actions', click **Virtual Switch Manager** to open the Virtual Switch Manager.
 The 'New virtual network switch' option should already be selected.
 Under 'Create virtual switch', select **Internal** as the virtual switch type, then click **Create Virtual Switch**.

     ![Screenshot of the Create Virtual Switch window from Hyper-V Manager.
 A new switch of type 'Internal' is selected.](Images/Exercise1/create-virtual-switch-1.png)

-7. A new virtual switch is created.
-Change the name to **Azure Migrate Switch** (this is important, since a script we will run shortly depends on the name), then click **OK**.
+2. A new virtual switch is created.
+Change the name to **Azure Migrate Switch** (this is important, since a script you will run shortly depends on the name).
+Then click **OK**.

     ![Screenshot of the Virtual Switch Manager window from Hyper-V Manager.
 The new switch has been renamed 'Azure Migrate Switch'.](Images/Exercise1/create-virtual-switch-2.png)

-We will now deploy the Azure Migrate appliance virtual machine.
+You will now deploy the Azure Migrate appliance virtual machine.
 Normally, you would first need to download the .ZIP file containing the appliance to your Hyper-V host, and unzip it.
 To save time, these steps have been completed for you.

 8. Back in Hyper-V Manager, under 'Actions', click **Import Virtual Machine...** to open the 'Import Virtual Machine' wizard.